bona-fortuna/bona-fortuna/README.md

 - 👋 Hi, I’m @bona-fortuna
-- 👀 I’m interested in LIFE
+- 👀 I’m interested in DA
-- 🌱 I’m currently learning DA, E, SS
+- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on ET
-- 📫 How to reach me 1
+- 📫 How to reach me: bona.fortuna@yandex.ru

 <!---
 bona-fortuna/bona-fortuna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.